 For Sale By Owner (FSBO) contract is a legally binding document used when selling a property by owner.
 A typical Ohio FSBO contract contains the name of the buyer and the seller, contract date, property description, terms of payment, contingencies, etc.

-» For Sale by Owner Contract: Who makes it, is it legally binding, and what does it contain?
+» For Sale by Owner Purchase Contract Ohio: Who makes it, is it legally binding, and what does it contain?

 How to Sell a House by Owner Paperwork in Ohio?